“The greatest weapon against stress is our ability to choose one thought over another.”

 Now, the origin of this was we had a little girl years ago who got spina bifida, and consequently she couldn’t stand or use her legs.
 And, in order to work with her we found that if we could sit her on a toy donkey she could sit rather like this, and then we could work on her in a similar sort of way.

 Interviewer: Was this in the time of Alexander?

 Walter: This was after the little girl had come to Alexander, but we had started to work on her in this way after Alexander died.
 And as she grew, we found that it was necessary to get something larger, so we had a wooden trestle made to continue to work in the same way.
 And then somebody suggested that if we were going to use the trestle, why not use a saddle, because saddles are made for that purpose.
 So that’s how we came to get the saddle, because of course, the saddle does give the proper support to the seat bones, and then you can get just what I’ve demonstrated, and we find now-a-days, that this is a very good thing for people who’ve got leg problems.
 We can get more lengthening of the leg, more freedom of the hip joints, freedom of the knees, freedom of

 the ankles, in this way than we can even working on them lying down.
 It’s very very good from that point of view.
 And, of course, for people who are riders, or people who want to ride, if you can do some of this work with them before they get on a horse, you’ve got 50% of the problem solved before you begin.
 So, we have found this extremely valuable.

 An Alexander Technique sawhorse, or trestle, is a wonderful tool to help free the legs and breathing.
 In 2017, I started building Alexander Technique sawhorses at the request of a few of my students who were seriously interested in Natural Horsemanship and Classical Dressage.
-I had been wanting one for some time, but was unable to find any for purchase on the internet, so it was out to the garage...
+I was unable to find any for purchase on the internet, so it was out to the garage...

 Interested In Purchasing a Sawhorse?